 We hope you are all keeping well.

-Over the recent days we have been keeping a close eye on government plans and announcements how to keep safe during the virus outbreak and what opportunities are available for our portfolio and other UK businesses.
+Over the last month we have been keeping a close eye on current developments of Covid-19 pandemic and government plans how to keep safe during the virus outbreak and what opportunities are available for our portfolio and other UK businesses.

 The temporary CBILS supports SMEs with access to loans, overdrafts, invoice finance and asset finance of up to £5 million and for up to 6 years.

 CBILS has been significantly expanded along with changes to the scheme’s features and eligibility criteria.
 Importantly, access to the scheme has been opened up to those smaller businesses who would have previously met the requirements for a commercial facility but would not have been eligible for CBILS.
 Insufficient security is no longer a condition to access the scheme.